5 Reasons Why Your HVAC Unit is Loud Do you find your HVAC unit excessively…

 Carpets Help Allergens Stick Around

 When it comes to indoor air quality, wall-to-wall carpeting can cause some serious problems.
-Carpets can hold on to common indoor allergens like dust mites, pet dander, and mold spores.
+Carpets can hold on to common indoor allergens like dust mites, pet dander, and organic growth.
 This is according to the American Lung Association.
 Vacuuming or even just walking across the carpet can stir these allergens up, releasing them into the air you breathe.

 The ALA warns that children are particularly susceptible to being exposed to allergens in carpets.
 This is because they often sit and play on the floor.
 In fact, according to a study reported in the International Journal of Environmental Research and Public Health, carpeting in the bedrooms of children under age 5 was associated with an increased risk of developing childhood asthma.